Girl, 2, defends her choice of doll to cashier

 Story highlights

-- South Carolina girl chooses doll of different race
+- Mom shares story of South Carolina girl who chose doll of different race

-- "She is a pretty girl, I am a pretty girl," girl told store cashier who questioned her choice
+- "She is a pretty girl; I am a pretty girl," girl told store cashier who questioned her choice

-(CNN)When two-year-old Sophia was told she could pick out a prize for finishing her potty training, she knew just what she wanted.
+(CNN)When 2-year-old Sophia was told she could pick out a prize for finishing her potty training, she knew just what she wanted.

 She and her mother, Brandi Benner, visited a Target near their South Carolina home, where Sophia spent 20 minutes looking at all the dolls in the toy aisle.

-"She kept going back to the doctor doll, because in her mind she is already a doctor," Benner told CNN.
-"She loves giving checkups, and if you come in the house she'll tell you that's the first thing you need."
+"She kept going back to the doctor doll, because in her mind, she is already a doctor," Benner said.
+"She loves giving checkups, and if you come in the house, she'll tell you that's the first thing you need."

 Sophia, who will be 3 in July, was so excited by her choice that she wouldn't let go of her new doll until they reached the register to check out.

-There's only one wrinkle.
-The doll is black, and Sophia is white.
+Did we mention that the doll is black and Sophia is white?

 The issue came up right away, when a store cashier asked Sophia: Wouldn't she rather have a doll that looked like her?